materialsproject/pymatgen/docs/index.rst

    *The code is mightier than the pen.*

-Latest Change Log (v2.1.3dev)
+Latest Change Log (v2.2.1dev)
 -----------------------------

-1. Beta modules (pymatgen.io.feffio) for io for FEFF, courtesy of Alan Dozier.
-2. New smartio module that intelligently reads structure input files based on file extension.
-3. Spglib_adaptor module has been renamed to finder for brevity.
-4. Upgraded spglib to version 1.2.2.
-Improved handling of spglib install on Mac OS X and Solaris.
-5. Major cleanup of code for PEP8 compliance.
-6. Cssr module now supports reading of input files.
+1. Improvements to feffio.
+2. Master matgenie.py script which replaces many analysis scripts.
+3. More memory efficient parsing of VolumetricData.
-7. Miscellaneous bug fixes and speed improvements.
+4. Miscellaneous bug fixes and speed improvements.

 .. toctree::
    :maxdepth: 2